bantic/dns-server/README.md

 ### Done TODOS

+- 7/18/20 Implement a recursive lookup that starts from the root servers
+  - The recursive lookup doesn't seem to work properly.
+To pick this back up, start the server in one terminal and try dig-ing at it from another.
+Need to look more carefully at the get-resolved-ns and get-unresolved-ns -- it seems to not be able to follow the referral to the 'com' nameservers...
+Maybe the issue is the way we are using the 'endswith' to compare the qname...add a breakpoint here to check
+  - Yes ^ this turned out to be the issue.
+There were a few issues where the rdata wasn't referenced properly, or I forgot that the nameservers were distilled to `{domain, host}` objects, etc. Recursive lookup should be working now!
+- 7/18/20 Add support for 'AAAA' record type
 - 7/18/20 Add `answers`,`authorities`,`resources`
   - I misunderstood the format originally and thought there was just a set of "records" after the queries.
     Turns out there are `ancount` "answer" records, `nscount` "authority" (nameserver) records, and `arcount` "resources" records